 Another handy tool within your user dashboard is the bid simulator.
 This lets you see the potential impact of increasing or lowering your budget.
 Additionally, Google shares a “recommended” budget with you to help optimize your campaign.
 If you’re already getting the results you want, your budget is likely on track.
 But if you have more to spend and you want more conversions, consider putting that money toward your Google Shopping ads budget.

 You’ll notice Google Shopping ads will also show website reviews.
 To import your own, you’ll need to use Google Customer Reviews or import your review from an XML file when you add a review feed to your product center.
-(Here’s how to do that) But if you don’t have many, any, or positive reviews, it’s important to work on raising those first.
+(Here’s how to do that) But if you don’t have any positive reviews, it’s important to work on raising those first.
 A user is more likely to click on a product from a five-star rated website as opposed to another product from a website with low or no ratings.

 There are several strategies to employ to get more website reviews.
 For starters, you can include a simple call to action asking existing customers to leave reviews for the products they purchase.
 You can also let your customers know they’ll be entered to win a prize if they leave a review.
 This is often enough incentive to start rapidly increasing your website reviews.